brianjking/homeassistant-config/docs/git-pull-restart-homeassistant.md

 alias: "Get Latest Config"
 sequence:
   - service: shell_command.update_new_commits_sensor
+    data:
+      api_password: !secret http_password
   - condition: numeric_state
     entity_id: sensor.new_commits
-    above: 1
+    above: 0
   - service: shell_command.update_config_from_github
   - service: homeassistant.restart
  ```
-* Checks for new commits, `git pull` new commits from GitHub, restart the Home Assistant service.
+* Checks for new commits, if there are new commits it will execute a `git pull` to obtain the new commits from GitHub, and finally it will restart the Home Assistant service.

 #### Questions
 * [Message me on Twitter](https://twitter.com/brianjking)